project-faros/faros.dev/source/farosctl.rst

 Installation plans are a series of farosctl commands that are commonly run together to accomplish a larger task.

+**Subcommands**
-:cluster: Apply configuration, create machines, and do everything else required
-          to make a cluster from scratch
+    :cluster: Apply configuration, create machines, and do everything else required to make a cluster from scratch

+**Example**
+    :code:`farosctl install-plan cluster`

 oc
 --